 - Has a person been in the company of someone who has received a confirmed diagnosis of COVID-19?

-Who should be getting a flu vaccine
+Who should prioritise getting a flu vaccine?

 People who are older than 65 or who have pre-existing health conditions should definitely receive a flu vaccine.
 Anyone with a weakened or compromised immune system is also vulnerable to the flu infection.

-“Such individuals are considered at higher risk and should receive a flu shot ahead of the flu season this year,” says Dr Nematswerani. "
+"These individuals are considered at higher risk of serious illness linked to the flu and should receive a flu shot ahead of the flu season, especially in 2021 when we face the double whammy of COVID-19 and the flu over the flu season," says Dr Nematswerani. "

 Can I expect side effects after having a flu shot?

-"Don't panic- side effects from the flu vaccine are rare.
+"Don't panic.
+Side effects from the flu vaccine are rare.
 The most common side effect is a slight swelling and redness at the site of the injection.
 Otherwise more rarely you may experience a mild or low-grade fever, headache, muscle or joint discomfort or pain," she adds.